JohnBinford/AppleWood-Pointe/readme.md

      -  [Click here to see a picture of the filled store room..](./Collateral/Storage-12.jpg)  <br>
      -  [Click here to see another picture of the filled store room..](./Collateral/Storage-13.jpg)  <br>
      (Use your browsers "back" button or arrow to continue reading...) <br> <br>
--  Ralph, Jack, and Linelle worked spent another three weeks with various chores.
+-  Ralph, Jack, and Linelle spent another three weeks with various chores.
    -  Assembling the floor standing machines that were donated. <br> (Our shop is VERY well equipped with machines that John does not know how to run!)
    -  Arranging those machines so we could think about where they should really go to efficiently use our space.
       -  Here are some links to some pictures of everything all lined up!